derwells/multithreaded-fileserver/docs/pg_4_synchronization.md

 Through induction, we can see that the shared locks are opened one at a time.

-### To read.txt and empty.txt
+### Accessing read.txt and empty.txt
 The program uses global locks to guard writing to `read.txt` and `empty.txt`.
 These global locks are shared across every thread (not just per file path).
 Hence, no two threads can be writing to these output files at the same time.
 Worker threads will block in the middle of their execution and wait their turn.

 These files do not have to be ordered - they are non-deterministic.
 Hence, it sufficies to ensure atomicity.

 ## Deadlocks
 Nested locks prone to deadlock.
-The only nested locks are `read.txt` and `empty.txt`.
+The only nested locks are the global locks for `read.txt` and `empty.txt`.
 Per the suggestion of OSTEP, we ensure that all nested lock acesses follow the same ordering.
 The program always gets the `*in_lock` first before getting the global lock.

 ## Invalid memory locations
-This portion addresses the validity of the freeing mechanism done by the worker threads (see lines !!!). ...
+This portion addresses the validity of the freeing mechanism done by the worker threads (`file_server.c:`).
 Figure \latexonly\ref{mlp2t}\endlatexonly summarizes the interaction between existing worker thread arugments (`t1`) and ones being built (`t2`).

-Once a worker thread completes, it frees uneeded dynamic memory.
+Once a worker thread completes, it frees uneeded dynamic memory (`file_server.c:`).
 This includes its `*in_lock` (in Figure \latexonly\ref{mlp2t}\endlatexonly, this is LOCK 0).
 This may seem like a problem because `*in_lock` starts out as a shared lock - it was an older thread's `*out_lock`.
 However by the time the current worker thread completes, the `*in_lock` is not shared anymore.
 The older worker thread would have already completed and freed its `out_lock` pointer.
 This ensures that `recent_lock` and `t2.in_lock` never point to invalid memory locations.
 Figure \latexonly\ref{mlp1t}\endlatexonly shows the lock pointer states when `t1` completes.